 In 2009, the Foundation adopted the provisions contained in the Uniform Prudent Management of Institutional Funds Act (UPMIFA) in management of its endowment and similar funds.
 UPMIFA eliminates the concept of 'historic dollar value' and states that "the institution may appropriate for expenditure or accumulate so much of an endowment fund as the institution determines to be prudent for the uses, benefits, purposes, and duration for which the endowment fund is established."
-Under this approach, during fiscal years 2019 and 2018 the Foundation approved an endowment payout rate of 4.0% and 4.25% respectively of the 60-month rolling average fair values of the endowment as of December 31, 2017 and 2016, respectively.
+Under this approach, during fiscal years 2020 and 2019 the Foundation approved an endowment payout rate of 4.0% of the 60-month rolling average fair values of the endowment as of December 31, 2018 and 2017, respectively.
 To the extent that net income earned (interest and dividends reduced by investment management fees) is less than the approved endowment payout, net gains are appropriated in order to meet the approved payout rate.
 Payouts are distributed to UCSB departments and units in September and March of the fiscal year.

-For the years ended June 30, 2019 and 2018, the approved endowment payout comprised the following:
+For the years ended June 30, 2020 and 2019, the approved endowment payout comprised the following: